Aruban florin: Banknotes

-The Central Bank of Aruba (Centrale Bank van Aruba) introduced banknotes in denominations of 5, 10, 25, 50 and 100 florin and dated January 1, 1986.
-In 1990, the bank issued the same denominations in a colorful new family of notes designed by Aruban artist Evelino Fingal.
+The Central Bank of Aruba (Centrale Bank van Aruba) introduced banknotes in denominations of 5, 10, 25, 50 and 100 florin and dated 1 January 1986.
+In 1990, the bank issued the same denominations in a colourful new family of notes designed by Aruban artist Evelino Fingal.
 As director of the Archaeological Museum, Fingal found inspiration in old Indian paintings and pot shards.
 Fingal combined decorative motifs found on pre-Columbian pottery with pictures of animals unique to the island.
 The 500-florin notes were introduced in 1993, with the 5-florin note replaced by a square coin in 1995.

-As of 2003 a new print was started of the then already existing banknotes of 10, 25, 50, 100 and 500 florin.
+As of 2003, a new print was started of the then already existing banknotes of 10, 25, 50, 100 and 500 florin.
 These new banknotes were made with new safety features to counteract counterfeiting, but retained their look.

-In 2019, the Centrale Bank van Aruba unveiled a new series of banknotes in denominations of 10, 25, 50, 100 and 200 florin, with the latter serving as a new denomination.
+In 2019, the bank unveiled a new series of banknotes in denominations of 10, 25, 50, 100 and 200 florin, with the latter serving as a new denomination.
 The theme presented for this series is "Life in Aruba", as it contains elements of Aruban flora, fauna, cultural heritage, monuments and landmarks.
-They were issued on June 4, 2019, and is circulating alongside the 2003 series until August 11, after which the 2003 series of banknotes were no longer legal tender.
-Commercial banks in Aruba accepted the 2003 series of banknotes until December 4, afterward the notes will be redeemed at the Central Bank of Aruba for up to 30 years, until August 11, 2049.
+They were issued on 4 June 2019, and is circulating alongside the 2003 series until 11 August, after which the 2003 series of banknotes were no longer legal tender.
+Commercial banks in Aruba accepted the 2003 series of banknotes until 4 December, afterward the notes will be redeemed at the Central Bank of Aruba for up to 30 years, until 11 August 2049.
 The 100 Florin note was awarded "2019 Banknote of the Year" by The International Banknote Society for its content, art, and security features.